-Over the years, it has become common practice to nickname bot fraud activity in the media but in practice a lot of the newly discovered bot fraud methodologies are just old botnets using new fraudulent methods.
+Over the years, it has become common practice to nickname bot fraud activity in the media but in practice, many newly discovered bot fraud methodologies are just old botnets using new fraudulent methods.
 The same culprits that used malware last year to generate nonhuman impressions can this year, using fraudulent mechanisms, spoof desktop impressions as premium CTV.
-And while bots often take center stage, they are not the only fraudulent actor you should watch out for on the world wide web.
+And while bots often take center stage, they are not the only fraudulent actor you should watch out for online.

 So what kinds of sophisticated invalid traffic (SIVT) should you look out for in 2019 and beyond?

 - Bot Fraud.
-The most well known ad fraud by far.
+The most well-known ad fraud by far.
 This type of fraud masquerades as real, human users.
 Serving impressions to bots is about as effective as serving impressions to cardboard cutouts of celebrities.
-One interesting nuance about bots and bot activity is that it is very short lived.
-DV has found that new bots live on average for 72 hours and produce the highest amount of fraudulent impressions within the first 24 hours.
+One interesting nuance about bots and bot activity is that it is very short-lived.
+DV has found that new bots live on average for 72 hours and produce the highest number of fraudulent impressions within the first 24 hours.

 Botnets are groups of devices that run malicious software or malware that can commit ad fraud.
 Frequently, users of these devices do not know this fraud is occurring on their devices!
 Talk about stealth.
 Botnets can syphon thousands of ad dollars through schemes like falsified websites.
 For example, in a fraud scheme uncovered by DV in , falsified website activity appeared to come from a premium publisher but was actually being delivered from the botnet’s fraudulent server.

 - Site Fraud.
 Although site fraud doesn’t receive nearly as much press anymore, the practice is still quite prevalent.
 Site fraud is committed by bad actors who generate fraudulent quality views on websites with little to no traffic.
 One common type of site fraud is impression laundering.